feldoh/SocialWealth/README.md

 * Some stats (Trade price adjustment, social impact, etc) are affected by colony wealth.
 * Wealth issue for Ideologies, gives mood adjustments based on colony wealth.
 * If your colony is rich enough you'll get tourists who can offer a purely pacifist way to get Relic information.
+* To balance the extra difficulty of recruitment early game, leaders can now attempt to coerce someone to convert.
+This however will result in the target's death if the conversion is unsuccessful.
+Use with extreme caution!

 ## Disclaimer
 Portions of the materials used to create this content/mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.